 Both Newton Ferrers and Noss Mayo are within close proximity to some of Coast & Country Cottages’ most popular holiday cottages.
-Explore our Newton Ferrers holiday cottage, and our range of almost 400 holiday cottages today.
+Explore our range of over 400 holiday cottages today.

 Great Torr Barn, located in Kingston, is an extremely comfortable barn with a separate, private indoor heated swimming pool.
 Mostly reverse level, the accommodation is split over two floors and is very well presented and equipped.
 With five double bedrooms, the property sleeps up to ten guests, and is the perfect destination for families, or larger groups of friends eager to explore the South Devon coastline.

 Meadow View is a beautifully furnished property situated in a picturesque rural setting.
 Sleeping 2 (one bedroom), this is the perfect bolthole for couples looking for some rest and relaxation and tranquility!
 The property also has a delightful walled terraced garden, which is ideal for al fresco dining!
 The stunning coastline is just a short drive away, and what’s more, Dartmoor National Park is also nearby